History of the United States (1917–1945): Entry

 Firmly maintaining neutrality when World War I began in Europe in 1914, the United States helped supply the Allies, but could not ship anything to the Central Powers because of the British blockade of Germany.
 Sympathies among many politically and culturally influential Americans had favored the British cause from the start of the war, as typified by industrialist Samuel Insull, born in London, who helped young Americans enlist in British or Canadian forces.
 On the other hand, especially in the Midwest, many Irish Americans and German Americans opposed any American involvement, the Irish because they hated the British, and the Germans because they feared they would come under personal attack.
 The suffragist movement included many pacifists, and most churches opposed the war.

 German efforts to use their submarines ("U-boats") to blockade Britain resulted in the deaths of American travelers and sailors, and attacks on passenger liners caused public outrage.
 Most notable was torpedoing without warning the passenger liner Lusitania in 1915.
 Germany promised not to repeat; however it reversed position in early 1917, believing that unrestricted U-boat warfare against all ships headed to Britain would win the war, albeit at the cost of American entry.
 When Americans read the text of the German offer to Mexico, known as the Zimmermann Telegram, they saw an offer for Mexico to go to war with Germany against the United States, with German funding, with the promise of the return of the lost territories of Arizona, New Mexico, and Texas.
 On April 1, 1917, Wilson called for war, emphasizing that the U.S. had to fight to maintain its honor and to have a decisive voice in shaping the new postwar world.
 Congress voted on April 6, 1917, to declare war, but it was far from unanimous.

-Germania
+Germany

 German Americans were sometimes accused of being too sympathetic to the German Empire.
 Former president Theodore Roosevelt denounced "hyphenated Americanism", insisting that dual loyalties were impossible in wartime.
 A small minority came out for Germany, or ridiculed the British.
 About 1% of the 480,000 enemy aliens of German birth were imprisoned in 1917–18.
 The allegations included spying for Germany, or endorsing the German war effort.
 Thousands were forced to buy war bonds to show their loyalty.
 One person was killed by a mob; in Collinsville, Illinois, German-born Robert Prager was dragged from jail as a suspected spy and lynched.
 The war saw a phobia of anything German engulf the nation; sauerkraut was rechristened "liberty cabbage".